Copper Mountain, Wyoming, USA

 1970s

-Union Pacific Railway drilled 2,000 boreholes discovering 7 deposits during the 70’s.
+Union Pacific drilled 2,000 boreholes discovering 7 deposits during the 70’s.

-- They envisioned a conventional hub & spoke, 6-pit mine plan centered on the Canning deposit with estimated resources for its mine plan of 15.7 – 30.1 Mlbs (Indicated and Inferred).
+- They envisioned a conventional hub & spoke, 6-pit mine plan centered on the Canning deposit.

-- Union Pacific had designed a leach pad and had plans to commence mining in 1983, but dropped those plans in ~1980 after prices plummeted following Three Mile Island incident.
+- They had designed a leach pad and had plans to commence mining in 1983, but dropped those plans in ~1980 after prices plummeted following Three Mile Island incident.

-Anaconda Copper drilled 19 boreholes into the Railroad Target adjacent to Union Pacific’s Copper Mountain project.
+Anaconda Copper drilled 19 boreholes into the Railroad Target area adjacent to Union Pacific’s Copper Mountain project.

-- Crucially tested for deeper mineralisation associated with thrust faults.
+- Intersected elevated mineralization at depth.
+Crucially tested for deeper mineralization associated with thrust faults.

 1990s